oceanprotocol-archive/OEPs/11/README.md

 This method executes internally - everything happens off-chain.

 1. PUBLISHER generates a DID.
 See [How to generate a DID](https://github.com/oceanprotocol/OEPs/tree/master/7#length-of-a-did).
 DID is a UUID in Trilobite.
 Later on, this might be computed as a DDO hash.
-1. PUBLISHER optionally can encrypt the URL's using different encryption plugins.
+1. PUBLISHER optionally can encrypt the URLs using different encryption plugins.
 If that's the case, in the DDO will be added an **encryption** attribute describing the procedure used.
 1. PUBLISHER encrypts the URL using the Secret Store identified by a DID.
 1. PUBLISHER creates a DDO including the following information:
    - DID